Road Maintenance Programme

 When and where we're performing scheduled maintenance on our roads

-If you wish to report potholes, or highlight other non-emergency problems related to roads or utility works, please do so using our report a problem online form.
+You can report potholes or other non-emergency problems related to roads or utility works on our report a problem page.

 On this page: